codewithnaman/KafkaClusterSetupAndMonitoring/README.md

 Node count: 4
 ```

-So it will show you the latency for my case because I am doing in multiple VMs on same machine it is 0.
+This command will show you the latency for my case because I am doing in multiple VMs on same machine it is 0.
 When you go out
 in production it will be important parameter to see.
 You can see 131 and 133 are in follower mode and 132 is act as
 leader in our quorum.